Get an annual AARP membership for only $9. Offer ends 12/11.

 Respite Care

-Respite care can be provided within the home or outside of the home in adult day care, or at a facility.
-Respite care costs vary significantly based on the type of respite care and location you choose.
+Respite care can be provided within the home or outside of the home in adult day care or at a facility.
+Respite care costs vary significantly based on the type of respite care and location chosen.

-In the home, you’ll pay the average hourly or daily rate for home health aides.
+At home, you’ll pay the average hourly or daily rate for home health aides.
 Overnight stays may be more expensive.
-According to Genworth, the median cost for a home health aide is $29.50 per hour in the U.S. These rates are bound to vary between states and possibly even neighborhoods.
+According to Genworth, the median cost for a home health aide is $33.99 per hour in the U.S. These rates are bound to vary between states and possibly even neighborhoods.

 » Take Care of Yourself: Signs you’re experiencing caregiver burnout

 Being a caregiver can be exhausting and frustrating.
-If a primary caregiver is at the end of their rope, everyone suffers.
+Everyone suffers when the primary caregiver is at the end of their rope.
 Short-term respite care is designed to provide relief to caregivers who simply need a short-term break.
-Respite care enables you to “pass the reins” to someone else for several hours a day, or even for weeks at a time.
+Respite care enables you to “pass the reins” to someone else for several hours a day or even weeks.

 Hospice Care